Sidoti Gallery Artists

 • Richard Giedd

 Born in New York City, Richard, an award-winning painter and graphic designer moved to Boston to attend the Vesper George School of Art where he was introduced to the Boston School of Painting by Robert Douglas Hunter and Robert Cormier, both former R.H.Ives Gammell students.
 After graduation he continued to study pastel portrait painting while working as a freelance graphic designer and illustrator in the Boston area and at The Boston Globe newspaper.
-He also began study of Plein air painting with David Curtis on Cape Ann.

 • William Gotha